 Analytical Writing Assessment

-As the name suggests, this GMAT Essay section is used not to determine the writing ability, but the analytical ability of the student.
+As the name suggests, the Essay section of GMAT is used not to determine the writing ability, but the analytical ability of the student.
 This is achieved through the two essay segments in this section.
 While one essay deal with the Analysis of an issue the other deals with the Analysis of an argument.
 The topics for the essays are usually pertaining to business or any general issue.
 Both the essays have to be completed within the time span of 60 minutes, i.e.; 30 minutes per essay.
 The student is presented with the topics one at a time and is not allowed to extend his time limit for one essay towards the other.
 All the changes or rephrasing that the student wishes to make on his essay has to be completed within the 30 minute time span allotted to him.
 At the end of the time limit of each essay the student is permitted a five minutes break.
 This break is optional and the student can start on his next task immediately if he wishes, But, it is advisable to use the permitted break time to relax and prepare oneself toward the next aligned tasks.
 The essays need not be very

 - High styled